ALMSIVI/novel-tools-py/docs/references.md

 without the type of the content.
 In such cases, it might not contain certain fields, such as `line_num` or `type`.
 Therefore, we will set up some rules to match the content and determine the type of the data:

-To make a successful match, the user will specify a list of fields to compare.
-The Matcher will return True if one of the fields matches.
+To make a successful match, the Matcher will first check the source and line_num.
+If they don't exist, it will then check for raw and/or content.

 To determine the type of the line, the following three checks are done in order:
 - If the csv list contains a "type" field, then it will be used;